Aurora Packing Company, Inc. Recalls Beef Products Due to Possible E. coli O157:H7 Contamination

 Congressional and Public Affairs

-WASHINGTON, March 26, 2019 – Aurora Packing Company, Inc., a North Aurora, Ill. establishment, is recalling approximately 4,838 pounds of beef heel and chuck tender products that may be contaminated with E. coli O157:H7, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, May 22, 2019 – Aurora Packing Company, Inc., a North Aurora, Ill. establishment, is recalling approximately 62,112 pounds of raw beef products that may be contaminated with E. coli O157:H7, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

 The products subject to recall bear establishment number “EST. 788” inside the USDA mark of inspection.
-These items were shipped for institutional use in Illinois, Iowa, and Wisconsin.
+These items were shipped for institutional use nationwide.

-The problem was discovered during traceback activities following routine FSIS testing.
+The problem was discovered during random sample testing by FSIS.
 There have been no confirmed reports of adverse reactions due to consumption of these products.

 Anyone concerned about an injury or illness should contact a healthcare provider.
 E. coli O157:H7 is a potentially deadly bacterium that can cause dehydration, bloody diarrhea and abdominal cramps 2–8 days (3–4 days, on average) after exposure the organism.
 While most people recover within a week, some develop a type of kidney failure called hemolytic uremic syndrome (HUS).
 This condition can occur among persons of any age but is most common in children under 5-years old and older adults.
 It is marked by easy bruising, pallor and decreased urine output.
 Persons who experience these symptoms should seek emergency medical care immediately.